Are you frustrated with Twitter?

 Commit to testing and tweaking your campaigns.
 What worked six months ago may become obsolete or ineffective.
 As more people adopt content trends, they lose their efficacy.
 Decide to work through the ups and downs.

-There’s a reason why marketers spend time, money, and energy on copywriting: it works.
+Want to know why marketers spend so much time, money, and energy on copywriting?

-Tweaking your titles can make the difference between silence and engagement.
+Tweaking your titles and hooks can make the difference between silence and engagement.

-One of the biggest mistakes you can make is giving everything away in your title.
+One of the biggest mistakes you can make is giving everything away in your title or the opening of your tweet.
 I know, you don’t play games, and you pride yourself on full disclosure.
 You may even consider it an expression of integrity.

 The truth is that our brains work in predictable ways.
 We’re wired to notice novelty, curiosity, danger.
 Our brains don’t react to mundane, matter-of-fact information.
-When we receive the punchline upfront, we don’t care enough to click.
-You’ve spoiled the ending.
+When we receive the punchline upfront, we don’t care enough to click or to continue reading — especially when you’ve spoiled the ending.

 Read a book on copywriting strategies.